Shop Whole Home ➜ Indoor Air Quality ➜ Radon Monitors

 What is radon?

-A radioactive gas, Radon is continually released by the igneous rock that lies under the foundations of 7 million homes in the US.
-As it rises, it becomes trapped in high concentrations in the basements and first floors of homes.
-Radon can also find its way into the water supply and can be released through steam inside your home while showering, doing the dishes, or the laundry.
-The fix is easy— a Radon release tube or Radon-resistant ground covering.
+Radon is a radioactive gas, and is continually released by the bedrock that lies under the foundations of 7 million homes in the US.
+Uranium is a natural part of soil, granite, and bedrock, and as it decays it turns into radon gas and is released up into the air.
+As radon gas rises, it can enter buildings through small cracks and become trapped in high concentrations in the basements and first floors of homes.
+Radon can also dissolve into groundwater instead of into the air, and can be released through tap water in the form of steam inside your home while showering, doing the dishes, or the laundry.
+The fix is easy— a radon release tube or radon-resistant ground covering.
 But, you have to test your home to know it’s there.

 Why is radon dangerous?